Scattering Problem in Bose-Einstein Condensates with Magnetic Domain Wall: Scattering problem

 Figure \ref{fig50} shows the results for a twist angle $\Theta = 5\pi$.
-The ground-state configuration in the rotated spin frame differs from both the $\Theta = \pi$ and $\Theta = 3\pi$ cases.
-The effective spin rotation in the original spin frame reduces to $\pi$ rather than $5\pi$, again resulting from the competition between kinetic and Zeeman energies.
-Similar to the $\Theta = 4\pi$ case, a comb-like density modulation emerges within the domain wall.
-This structure gives rise to pronounced Fano-like resonances below the Zeeman threshold while simultaneously strongly suppressing transitions between collective (phonon) and single-particle excitation channels above threshold.
-From the bottom panels of Figure \ref{fig50}, it can be seen that in the case of phonon incidence (left panel), when the energy is below the Zeeman threshold, the variations of the phonon reflection and transmission probabilities are similar to those for the twist angle $4\pi$.
-When the energy exceeds the Zeeman threshold, both the particle transmission and reflection probabilities decrease monotonically with increasing energy.
-In the case of particle incidence (right panel), the energy dependence of the transmission and reflection probabilities for both the phonon and particle channels is almost identical to that of the twist-angle $2\pi$ configuration.
+The ground-state configuration in the rotated spin frame differs from the $\Theta = \pi$ case but is similar to the $\Theta = 3\pi$ cases.
+The effective spin rotation in the original spin frame reduces to $\pi$ rather than $5\pi$ for the ground state.
+Similar to the $\Theta = 3\pi, 4\pi$ cases, the comb-like density gives rise to Fano-like resonances below the Zeeman threshold while simultaneously strongly suppressing transitions between collective (phonon) and single-particle excitation channels above threshold.
+From the bottom panels of Figure \ref{fig50}, it can be seen that in the case of phonon incidence (left panel), when the energy is below the Zeeman threshold, the variations of the phonon reflection and transmission coefficients are similar to those for the twist angle $4\pi$.
+Moreover, in all figures, when the energy exceeds the Zeeman threshold, the particle transmission and reflection coefficients for the phonon-incidence case are similar to the phonon transmission and reflection coefficients for the particle-incidence case.
+This property indicates transition between phonon and particle is mutual.